JamesSkemp/words/content/post/how-to-really-compact-virtual-pc-hard-drives.md

 +++
-title = "How to really compact Virtual PC hard drives" summary = "Experience with Virtual PC hard drives that just didn't want to compact (and what I was doing wrong)." draft = false comments = true date = "2008-11-18T20:16:00-06:00"
+title = "How to really compact Virtual PC hard drives" description = "Experience with Virtual PC hard drives that just didn't want to compact (and what I was doing wrong)." draft = false comments = true date = "2008-11-18T20:16:00-06:00"